Pang Ho-cheung: Personal and political views

 In 2019, actor and pro-democracy supporter Chapman To posted online that he would be cutting all ties with former collaborator Pang Ho-cheung, over the director's condemnation of anti-extradition bill protests in Hong Kong.

 Personal life

 Pang is married to producer Subi Liang.
-In 2021, Pang was rumored to have moved to Canada with his wife, over frustrations surrounding mainland Chinese censorship laws.
+In 2021, Pang was rumoured to have moved to Canada with his wife, over frustrations surrounding mainland Chinese censorship laws.